jimburton/huffman-java/README.md

  nodes and put it back in the queue.
 Do this repeatedly until there is a single node in the queue, which is the Huffman tree.

 4. Implement the `traverse` method in the `Branch` and `Leaf` classes.
-This method populates a map of characters and their Huffman codes from a Huffman tree.
+This method creates a map of characters and their Huffman codes from a Huffman tree.
 In the branch class this method should call itself recursively on the left and right children of the branch.
+Each recursive calls returns a map, and you should return the result of *merging* the two into a single map.
+There are several ways of doing this, the simplest of which is probably the `putAll` method of `Map`.

-The recursive calls to `traverse` each take a reference to the map and a new (different) list.
+   The recursive calls to `traverse` each take a new (different) list.
 You need to add `false` to the list passed to the method call on the left-hand child, and `true` to the list passed to the right.
 These lists of booleans represent the path being taken.
-It is essential that the lists passed to the recursive calls are *deep copies* of the original list, not references (or aliases) to the same list -- otherwise changes to either list will show up in all copies.
+It is essential that the lists passed to the recursive calls are *deep copies* of the original list, not references (aliases) to the same list -- otherwise changes to either list will show up in all copies.
 The easiest way to make a deep copy is by using the constructor of `ArrayList` that takes a list as an argument.
 For example:

    ```
    // make a deep copy of the list and add false to it